-22. Complaint - General
+21. Complaint - General

-- 1. Any individual, including members of the public, Town employees, and Members of Council, who has reasonable grounds to believe that a member has breached a provision of the Code, may proceed with a complaint. - 2.
-An organization, employee, member or member of the public having reasonable grounds to believe that a member has breached this Code, may proceed with a complaint.
-Complaints must be submitted within six (6) weeks of the matter becoming known to the individual and no more than one (1) year after the alleged violation occurring.
-No action shall be taken on a complaint received beyond these deadlines. - 3.
-A complainant does not have to pursue the informal complaint process set out in Section 23 (1) prior to proceeding with the formal complaint process set out in Section 23 (3) herein. - 4.
-The complaint protocol set out hereunder shall not retroactively apply to any alleged contraventions occurring prior to the date on which the Code of Conduct was formally adopted by Council.
+- 21.1.
+Any individual, including Members of the public, Town employees, and Members of Council, who has reasonable grounds to believe that a Member has breached a provision of the Code, may proceed with a complaint. - 21.2.
+Complaints must be submitted within six (6) weeks of the matter becoming known (or reasonably ought to have been known) to the individual and, in any event, no more than six (6) months after the alleged violation occurring.
+No action shall be taken on a complaint received beyond these deadlines. - 21.3.
+A complainant does not have to pursue the informal complaint process set out in Section 22.1 prior to proceeding with the formal complaint process set out in Section 22.2 herein.

-23. Complaint Protocol
+22. Complaint Protocol

+22.1.
 Informal Complaint Procedure

-- 1. Any individual who has identified or witnessed behavior or activity by a member that appears to be in contravention of the Code may address their concerns in the following manner: - (a) Advise the member that their behaviour or activity contravenes the Code: - (b) Encourage the member to stop the prohibited behavior or activity; - (c) If applicable, confirm to the member your satisfaction or dissatisfaction with his/her response to the concern identified; - (d) Keep a written record of the incidents including dates, times, locations, other persons present, and any other relevant information, including steps taken to resolve the matter.

-2. If not satisfied with the response received through the informal process, an individual may proceed with a formal complaint through the Integrity Commissioner as outlined in Section 23 (3).
+- a) Any individual who has identified or witnessed behavior or activity by a Member that appears to be in contravention of the Code may address their concerns in the following manner: - Advise the Member that their behaviour or activity contravenes the Code; - ii.
+Encourage the Member to stop the prohibited behavior or activity; - iii.
+If applicable, confirm to the Member your satisfaction or dissatisfaction with his/her response to the concern identified; - iv.
+Keep a written record of the incidents including dates, times, locations, other persons present, and any other relevant information, including steps taken to resolve the matter. - b) If not satisfied with the response received through the informal process, an individual may proceed with a formal complaint through the Integrity Commissioner as outlined in Section 22.2.

+22.2.
 Formal Complaint Procedure

-- Any individual who has identified or witnessed behavior or activity by a member that appears to be in contravention of the Code may address their concerns through the formal complaint process set out below. - (a) All formal complaints must be made using the Town's Complaint Form/Affidavit prepared by the Clerk (substantially in the form of Appendix "B") and shall be dated, signed and sworn by the complainant; - (b) The complaint must include an explanation as to why the issue raised may be a contravention of the Code and any evidence in support of the allegation must be included with the complaint; - (c) Any witnesses in support of the allegation must be identified on the complaint; - (d) The complaint must include the name of the member alleged to have breached the Code, the section of the Code allegedly contravened, the date, time and location of the alleged contravention and any other information as required on the Complaint Form; - (e) The complaint shall be filed with the Clerk in a sealed envelope marked "Confidential" who shall confirm the information is complete as to (a), (b), (c) and (d) of this section.
-The Clerk shall forward the complaint to the Integrity Commissioner who shall determine whether the matter is, on its face, a complaint with respect to noncompliance with the Code and not covered by other legislation or policies; - (f) The complainant shall maintain the confidentiality of the complaint until such time as the investigation report of the Integrity Commissioner has been made public or as otherwise determined by the Integrity Commissioner. - (g) The Integrity Commissioner may request additional information from the complainant.
+- a) Any individual who has identified or witnessed behavior or activity by a Member that appears to be in contravention of the Code may address their concerns through the formal complaint process set out below. - All formal complaints must be made using the Town's Complaint Form/Affidavit prepared by the Clerk (substantially in the form of Appendix "B") and shall be dated, signed and sworn by the complainant; - ii.
+The complaint must include an explanation as to why the issue raised may be a contravention of the Code and any evidence in support of the allegation must be included with the complaint; - iii.
+Any witnesses in support of the allegation must be identified on the complaint; - iv.
+The complaint must include the name of the Member alleged to have breached the Code, the section of the Code allegedly contravened, the date, time and location of the alleged contravention and any other information as required on the Complaint Form; - v.
+The complaint shall be filed with the Clerk who shall confirm the information is complete as to (i), (ii), (iii) and (iv) of this section.
+The Clerk shall forward the complaint to the Integrity Commissioner who shall determine whether the matter is, on its face, a complaint with

+- respect to non-compliance with the Code and not covered by other legislation or policies; - vi.
+The complainant shall maintain the confidentiality of the complaint until such time as the investigation report of the Integrity Commissioner has been made public or as otherwise determined by the Integrity Commissioner. - vii.
+The Integrity Commissioner may request additional information from the complainant.

+22.3.
 Refundable Complaint Application Fee